unicoderns/orm/docs/functions.md

 - Array of [Key/Operator/Value](#operators) objects will generate a multiple filters separated by an "OR".
 - Mixed Array of Key/Value and Key/Operator/Value objects will generate a multiple filters separated by an "OR".

-4. ### Delete
+### 4. Delete

-This function will let you delete information from the Database
+This function will let you delete information from the database

 ```typescript
 usersTable